 Peer-reviewed conference papers

 Jean Hardy & Silvia Lindtner.
-To appear 2017.
+2017.
 Constructing a Desiring User: Discourse, Rurality, and Design in Location-based Social Networks.
-In Proc. of ACM CSCW 2017. [pdf]
+In Proceedings of the 2017 ACM Conference on Computer Supported Cooperative Work and Social Computing, pp.13-25.
+Recipient of Honorable Mention Award. [pdf]

 Seyram Avle, Silvia Lindtner, Kaiton Williams.
-To appear 2017.
+2017.
 How Methods Make Designers.
-In Proc. of ACM CHI 2017. [pdf]
+In Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems, pp. 472-483. [pdf]

 Elizabeth Kaziunas, Mark Ackerman, Silvia Lindtner, Joyce Lee.
-To appear 2017.
+2017.
 Caring Through Data: Attending to the Social and Emotional Experiences of Health Dataification.
-IN Proc. of ACM CSCW 2017. [pdf]
+InProceedings of the 2017 ACM Conference on Computer Supported Cooperative Work and Social Computing, pp. 2260-2272. [pdf]

 Tawfiq Ammari, Sarita Schoenebeck, Silvia Lindtner.
 To appear 2017.
 The Crafting of DIY Fatherhood.
-In Proc. of ACM CSCW 2017. [pdf]
+In Proceedings of the 2017 ACM Conference on Computer Supported Cooperative Work and Social Computing, pp. 1109-1122. [pdf]

 Silvia Lindtner, Shaowen Bardzell, and Jeffrey Bardzell.
 2016.
 Reconstituting the Utopian Vision of Making: HCI after Technosolutionism.
 In Proc. of the ACM SIGCHI Conference on Human Factors in Computing Systems, CHI'16, pp. 1390 - 1402.
 Recipient of SIGCHI best of CHI Paper Honorable Mention Award. [pdf]